Person shot and critically injured at Auckland strip club

 After walking onto his balcony to look, he saw police and up to three ambulance cars rush to the scene below.

+Femme Fatale didn't wish to comment on the incident when contacted by the Herald.

-Two police officers were stationed outside the Femme Fatale club this morning while investigators examine the scene.
+Two police officers were stationed outside the strip club this morning while investigators examine the scene.

 "Anyone who has any information that could assist police with our inquiries to locate the offender or offenders is asked to contact us on 105 quoting 220409/2289," police said.